wujian16/Cornell-MOE/README.md

 ## Introduction:
 Below we show two demos:

-#### a demo of Cornell-MOE on a 1-d deerivative-free synthetic function with a batch size q=2.
+#### a demo of Cornell-MOE on a 1-d derivative-free synthetic function with a batch size q=2.
 The left-hand side shows the fitted statistical model and the points suggested by Cornell-MOE.
 Note that the function evaluation is subject to noise; the right-hand side visualizes the acquisition function according to q-KG criteria.
 <center><img src="https://github.com/wujian16/qKG/blob/jianwu_9_cpp_KG_gradients/qkg-demo.gif" height="400" width="600"></center>